Wrapping Haptic Displays Around Robot Arms to Communicate Learning: Introduction

 \p{Measuring User Ability to Perceive Wrapped Displays} We perform a psychophysics study to find the range of pressures that humans can distinguish.
 We report the just noticeable difference (JND) for pressures rendered by the soft display.

 \p{Applying Wrapped Displays to Communicate Learning} We ask participants to kinesthetically teach a robot arm while the robot provides real-time feedback about its learning.
 We map the robot's uncertainty to the pressure of our wrapped display.
-When compared to a graphical user interface, rendering feedback with our wrapped haptic display leads to faster and more informative human teaching, and is subjectively preferred by human teachers.
+Compared to a graphical user interface, wrapped haptic display feedback leads to faster and more informative human teaching, and is subjectively preferred.

-\p{Extension on Wrapped Displays to Multiple Degrees of Freedom} We extend and generalize the wrapped display design to create multi-degree of freedom displays.
-These displays can be configured to fit different robotic manipulator geometries and to change the interconnections between degrees of freedom.
+\p{Extension on Wrapped Displays to Multiple Degrees of Freedom} We generalize the wrapped display design to create multi-degree of freedom displays.
+These displays can be configured to fit different robotic manipulator geometries and to change the interconnections between pouches.

 \p{Measuring Effect of Display Distribution on User Perception} We perform a psychophysics study to understand how the spatial distribution of the wrapped haptic display signals affects the accuracy and speed of signal identification.
 We demonstrate a tradeoff between speed of identification and accuracy as signals are spread further apart.